Also called the CCMI, as its name suggests, the Individual House Construction Contract offers you protection when building your house.

 This document must therefore be drawn up and signed by any builder in the following cases:

 – For a construction contract based on plans provided, see Article L231-1 of the Construction and Housing Code. " Anyone who is responsible for the construction of a building for residential use or of a building for professional and residential use not comprising more than two dwellings intended for the same owner according to a plan that they have proposed or has been proposed ".

 – For a contract not based on plans, see Article L232-1 of the Construction and Housing Code.
-"The contract of employment not falling within the scope of Article L. 231-1 and having for object at least the execution of structural work, roofing and walls, doors, and windows of a building for residential use or a building for professional and residential use, including no more than two dwellings intended for the same owner”.
+"A work contract that does not fall within the scope of article L. 231-1 and having at least the purpose of carrying out structural work, waterproofing and air-proofing of a building for residential use or a building for professional and residential use, not comprising no more than two dwellings intended for the same building owner”.